Front Page Detectives

 Article continues below advertisement

-Sheppard’s son continued to fight for his father’s innocence.
+Sheppard’s son continued to fight to clear his father's name.
 The second trial didn’t eliminate his negative reputation.
 In 2000, Sheppard’s son attempted to sue the government for his father’s wrongful imprisonment but was not successful, according to History.com.

 To this day, police have not arrested anyone for the murder of Marilyn, deeming her case as unsolved.